 - future oil and natural gas prices; and

-Management's expectations relating to the timing and results of
+- Management's expectations relating to the timing and results of development activities.

 Although Vermilion believes that the expectations reflected in such forward-looking statements or information are reasonable, undue reliance should not be placed on forward looking statements because Vermilion can give no assurance that such expectations will prove to be correct.
 Forward-looking statements or information are based on current expectations, estimates and projections that involve a number of risks and uncertainties which could cause actual results to differ materially from those anticipated by Vermilion and described in the forward looking statements or information.
 These risks and uncertainties include but are not limited to: